How Does Reddit Make Money? Reddit Business Model

-Reddit also have a surprisingly profit yielding Premium (Gold) membership option which is said to improve the user’s “Reddit experience” by providing some extra features like options to turn off ads (Users can turn-off the ads anytime they want), more comments per page, saved and categorizing comments where user can save the comment he/she likes and can categorize them to their need, access to custom themes provided by Reddit; it is a huge community in which users can upload custom designed themes, custom avatar creation, and a useful option to highlight new comments since user’s last visit to the subreddits which is really helpful when a user takes breaks from the subreddit and finally “gold members only” secret subreddits.
+Reddit had a surprisingly profit yielding Premium (Gold) membership option which was said to improve the user’s “Reddit experience” by providing some extra features like options to turn off ads (Users can turn-off the ads anytime they want), more comments per page, saved and categorizing comments where user could save the comment he/she liked and could categorize them to their need, access to custom themes provided by Reddit; a huge community in which users can upload custom designed themes, custom avatar creation, and a useful option to highlight new comments since user’s last visit to the subreddits which is really helpful when a user takes breaks from the subreddit and finally “gold members only” secret subreddits.

-Additionally, Reddit gold members can make unpaid Reddit members into Reddit gold members with just a click with obviously a limit.
-Reddit gold is $3.99 per month, $29.99 per year.
+Additionally, Reddit gold members could make unpaid Reddit members into Reddit gold members with just a click with obviously a limit.
+Reddit gold was $3.99 per month, $29.99 per year.

 Usually, online discussion forums don’t rely much on their premium membership option due to the fact that, most of the netizens prefer free content.
-But Reddit gold made $961,996.98 in 2016 and it is predicted that it will make $1,038,534.15 by the end of 2017.
+But Reddit gold made $961,996.98 in 2016.

 Started in 2009 as the largest Secret Santa program in the world, Reddit Gifts is an online gift exchange event where complete strangers randomly matched by Reddit, with Reddit accounts as their only common factor, exchange gifts with one another on a marked day.
 Reddit doesn’t charge users for anything.It is completely free to register.